 If a loved one is suffering from a meth addiction and resisting treatment, staging an intervention may be the first step to getting them help.
 However, some people may feel uncomfortable staging one on their own, especially since meth users can become hostile or even violent when confronted.
 It can be hard to approach someone struggling with addiction.
 Although friends or loved ones mean well, they might not know what to say.
 The addicted person might also deny the fact that they have a drug problem, making open conversation difficult.
-In these circumstances, it’s best to hire a professional intervention specialist.
+In these circumstances, involving a professional intervention specialist could take some of the weight off your shoulders.
 Interventions show meth users how their actions affect those that they care about and motivate them to seek help.
 The goal of an intervention is to help the person struggling to get into addiction recovery and rehabilitation.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.